cycle/orm/README.md

 - runtime configuration with/without code-generation
 - single table inheritance
 - works with directed graphs, cyclic graphs using IDDFS
-- persistance using command chains
+- persistence using command chains
 - one pass parser for query results
 - designed to work in long-running applications (RoadRunner like)
 - supports MySQL, PostgresSQL, SQLServer, SQLite (full mock capability)
 - bare PHP classes, ActiveRecord-like classes, no classes at all
 - query scopes, UUID, soft deletes, auto timestamps, events
-- compatible with Doctrine Collections, Symfony Events and Zend Hydrator
+- compatible with Doctrine Collections and Zend Hydrator